 The workaround is to search for what makes you unique, and communicate that message consistently during the few touchpoints you are given.
 Of course, this is how you earn the sale, but it’s also how you earn a better relationship with customers and turn them into advocates for your brand.

 Another hurdle: home builders are seen as generic.
-There is a baked-in chasm between the product and the brand, and few builders know how to bridge it.
+Very few consumers fantasize about purchasing from a particular builder in the way they fantasize about driving a particular car.
+For whatever reason, the real estate landscape has a baked-in chasm between product and brand, and few builders know how to bridge it.

 Why?
-Well, perhaps they haven’t fully realized the opportunity.
+Well, perhaps they haven’t fully realized they can bridge it.
 And this makes sense, because often, the extent of brand and market research is to look around and observe what competitors are doing – and then set aim on doing just a little better.
-You can imagine how quickly strategy would start to stagnate and fall behind the curve.
+In this dynamic, you can imagine how quickly strategy would start to stagnate and fall behind the curve.

 The point is: now is the time to move up to a higher level – one where customers not only have more awareness of your brand, but they are shown what makes your brand different.
 They are shown what makes your brand right for them.

 Logic, through products and price, can persuade them.
 But again, emotion – shaped by your brand – will motivate them.